rocky-jaiswal/ansible-aws-vpc/kube_setup/README.md

 - Access to AWS and AWS-CLI configured, setup and ready to go
 - Download [kube-aws](https://github.com/kubernetes-incubator/kube-aws/releases) and available in PATH
 - Make sure you have latest stable kubectl setup as well
+- Have a domain ready (e.g. k8.rockyj.de)

 ## Important

+- By default kube-aws creates a VPC with a single public subnet, this is easiest to setup but as you can imagine not very secure
 - If you want to setup on existing VPC (more secure) make sure that public subnet allows DNS resolution and automatic IP association (only in public subnet).
 - We want to setup controller plane in public subnet and etcd and workers in private subnet.
 - Existing route tables to be reused by kube-aws must be tagged with the key KubernetesCluster and your cluster's name for the value.